 To help you decide between HMOs and PPOs, read more about how PPOs work.

 An exclusive provider organization (EPO) offers some of the advantages of both an HMO and PPO.
-An EPO plan will not cover any of the cost if you go to an out-of-network provider.
-On the flip side, you won't need to get a referral from a primary care physician if you want to see a specialist.
+An EPO plan will not cover any of the cost if you go to an out-of-network provider, but you won't need to get a referral from a primary care physician if you want to see a specialist.
 Just make sure you go to a specialist who is in your network, or you could be left with a big bill.
-(Read more how EPO plans work.

 A point-of-service-plan (POS) is a hybrid of HMO and PPO plans.
 Like an HMO, you may have to choose a primary care physician.
 That physician will be your point of contact and will refer you to specialists if necessary.
 You cannot see specialists without a referral.
 At the same time, POS plans give you the freedom to visit a provider outside of your network.
 Going out of network will cost more though, with a higher deductible and copays.